pepijnKrijnsen/awesome_guide/README.md

 any value, including nil or other tables.
 Tables are created (initiated) using curly braces:
 `my_table = {}`
-Values can be assigned at the point of creation, or afterwards, like this:
+Values can be assigned at the point of creation:
 ```
 my_table = {
     "A string",